wp-plugins/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 3.0 =
+* New filter: `relevanssi_modify_wp_query` lets you modify $wp_query before it is passed to Relevanssi.
+* New filter: `relevanssi_search_ok` lets you adjust when search is enabled.
+* New filter: `relevanssi_pre_excerpt_content` lets you adjust post content before excerpt creation.
+* New filter: `relevanssi_excerpt_content` lets you adjust post content before excerpt creation, but after `the_content`.
+* New filter: `relevanssi_ellipsis` lets you change the default '...' in excerpts to something else.
+* Relevanssi can handle certain whitespace characters better in indexing.
+* Apostrophes are now replaced with whitespace instead of being removed.

 = 2.9.14 =
 * Relevanssi will now index pending and future posts.
 These posts are only shown in the admin search.